jdrichardsappacad/product-dashboard-fullstack/frontend-outline.md

 ## Routes

-Let's create routes for the components that have already been included.
+Let's create routes and paths for the components that have already been included.
-We want our Navigation to always render at the top of the screen We want either the Product Component or the CreateProduct Component to always render based on our choice in the Nav bar.
-The default path or '/' will be the Product Component and the /create will be the CreateProduct path
+We want our Navigation to always render at the top of the screen We want either the Product Component or the CreateProduct Component to always render based on our choice in the Navbar.

+First go to the Navigation Component.
+Create a `ul` with 2 `li`s.
+Each `li` should contain a Navlink.
+The first `li` should have a `Navlink` for the url `'/'` which leads to the Products component.
+The second `li` should have a `NavLink` for the url `/create` which is for the Create Product component

+Now go to your App.js and set up the routes for these Navlinks.
+First import and add your Navigation component to the jsx at the top.
+Next create the routes for the components.
+Make sure the route for the Products component is an exact path.

+Test your links in the browser.
+You should now be able to go to your browser and click on each option which will render the corresponding component.

 ## Store